 >> Spirit teaches us about Jesus –

-The “Spirit of wisdom and of revelation” is another example of how the
+The “Spirit of wisdom and of revelation” is an example of how the

 Holy Spirit works with the word of God, which the Bible repeats many times.
 In